-While throughput is important, what is more critical in edge AI deployments is the performance efficiency or performance-per-cost.
+Value - While throughput is important, what is more critical in edge AI deployments is the performance efficiency or performance-per-cost.
 Application performance in throughput per dollar of system cost is the best measure of value.
-The value KPI is calculated as “Throughput measured as inferences per second / price of inference engine”.
-This means for a 2 socket system 2x the price of a CPU is used.
-Prices are as per date of benchmarking and sources can be found as links in the Hardware Platforms (PDF) description below.

-System power is a key consideration from the edge to the data center.
+Efficiency - System power is a key consideration from the edge to the data center.
 When selecting deep learning solutions, power efficiency (throughput/watt) is a critical factor to consider.
 Intel designs provide excellent power efficiency for running deep learning workloads.
-The efficiency KPI is calculated as “Throughput measured as inferences per second / TDP of inference engine”.
-This means for a 2 socket system 2x the power dissipation (TDP) of a CPU is used.
-TDP-values are as per date of benchmarking and sources can be found as links in the Hardware Platforms (PDF) description below.

-This measures the synchronous execution of inference requests and is reported in milliseconds.
-Each inference request (for example: preprocess, infer, postprocess) is allowed to complete before the next is started.
+Latency - This parameter measures the synchronous execution of inference requests and is reported in milliseconds.
+Each inference request (i.e., preprocess, infer, postprocess) is allowed to complete before the next one is started.
 This performance metric is relevant in usage scenarios where a single image input needs to be acted upon as soon as possible.
-An example would be the healthcare sector where medical personnel only request analysis of a single ultra sound scanning image or in real-time or near real-time applications for example an industrial robot’s response to actions in its environment or obstacle avoidance for autonomous vehicles.
+An example of that kind of a scenario would be real-time or near real-time applications, i.e., the response of an industrial robot to its environment or obstacle avoidance for autonomous vehicles.

 For a listing of all platforms and configurations used for testing, refer to the following: